itivoni123/checkpoint/README.md

 pytest test_gmail_login.py
 ```
 ```
-Here’s how you can describe how you solved the issue:

----

 I encountered an issue where Google displayed the error: *"Couldn’t sign you in.
-This browser or app may not be secure."* when attempting to log in using Playwright.
-To troubleshoot, I researched common automation detection mechanisms used by Google.
-I identified that Chrome flags like `--enable-automation` and `Blink features` settings were likely causing Google to block the login attempt.
+This browser or app may not be secure."* when trying to log in using Playwright.
+To troubleshoot, I searched for solutions on Google and YouTube to understand why this error was occurring.

-To resolve this, I modified the browser launch options by adding:
+Through my research, I found that Google detects automation tools like Playwright by checking certain browser flags, such as `--enable-automation` and Blink features.
+Based on the solutions I found, I modified the browser launch options to bypass automation detection:

 ```python
 options = {